VLDB2020/VLDB2020.github.io/program.md

 category: forparticipants
 ---

-# VLDB2020: Tentative Conference Program (Interactive Version)
+# VLDB2020: Conference Program (Interactive Version)

 > To sign in to the **VLDB2020 official Slack channels**, you must first <a class="btn btn-red" href="https://tokyo.vldb2020.org/?slack=signup">sign up for Slack HERE</a>.<br>
 > Forgot workspace URL?
 Use **vldb2020conference.slack.com**.